Skip to main content

 • The web service includes more default fonts than a typical Windows server.

-• Keep data on-premises if required by security policies or if you require a lack of internet access.
+• Keep data on-premise if required by security policies or if you require a lack of internet access.

 • Web service conversions temporarily store files in the Azure cloud.
 Storage region depends on your subscription.

-Use the Convert using the Office for the web service if:
+Use the Office for the web service if:

 • You’re converting smaller files (smaller than 100 MB), especially Word documents.